JvanKatwijk/qt-dab/README.md

 DEFINES         += MSC_DATA__           # use at your own risk
 ```

-Two experimental configuration parameters are
+An experimental configuration parameter is
 ```
 CONFIG		+= try_epg
 ```

 If `try_epg` is configured then EPG (which stands for Electronic Program Guide) data will be written to xml files.
 Please select the service carrying EPG data.

 ------------------------------------------------------------------
 Configuring using CMake